 Please note, that these are estimates only.
 The customs authority determines the rate of duty applied to a shipment.
 For professional advice, consult a qualified customs broker.

-What Is Customs Duty?
+What Is the Customs Duty Tax?

 Customs authorities check whether shipments coming into the country adhere to local law on, for instance, health, safety, and IP laws.